Skip to content

 The dunes of Tadoussac are among the best sites in Quebec for observing birds of prey during the fall migration.
 If you are not very familiar with identifying raptors in flight, an experienced ornithologist is present at the Yvan-Duchesne lookout to help you recognize them.
 You might even be lucky enough to spot a Rough-legged Hawk or a Golden Eagle!

-Meeting point: Dunes of Tadoussac lookout
+Meeting point: Dunes of Tadoussac, Yvan-Duchesne lookout.

 Duration: Approximately 1h30